J. Ronnie Greer, United States District Judge

 16. How needs of out-of-town parties, attorneys, or witnesses are accommodated.

 Trial dates are set well in advance of trial.
-Judge Greer expects parties and attorneys to be present at the time set.
 Attorneys are responsible for having witnesses present and available to testify when called.

 17. Preferences regarding the delivery of written reports to the court by expert witnesses who are scheduled to testify.